-The Australian Parliamentary Budget Office (PBO) recently released proposal exploring two options on how to approach cannabis legalization.
+The Australian Parliamentary Budget Office (PBO) recently released a proposal exploring two options on how to approach cannabis legalization.
 It was commissioned to explore what legalization could look like through the request of Sen. David Shoebridge (described on his Twitter page as “the devil’s lettuce daddy of Australia”) and the Australian Greens Party (also referred to as the Greens).

 According to the PBO’s report, the first option would establish the creation of the Cannabis National Agency (CANA), which would act as the sole wholesaler between producers and retailers, set wholesale prices on cannabis, and issue licenses to potential cannabis business owners.
 Ideally, the agency would be funded completely through the fees required to apply for production and retail licenses.